sekR4/cryptoracle/src/capstone_proposal.md

 _(approx. 1-2 paragraphs)_

 In this section, provide brief details on the background information of the domain from which the project is proposed.
 Historical information relevant to the project should be included.
 It should be clear how or why a problem in the domain can or should be solved.
 Related academic research should be appropriately cited in this section, including why that research is relevant.
 Additionally, a discussion of your personal motivation for investigating a particular problem in the domain is encouraged but not required.

+DRAFT: Crypto exchange markets are showing a very high volatility.
+Time series of crypto assets are showing a very high volatility, hardly any saisonality and often their price movements are highgly correlated.
+Where is volatility, there is return.
+Thus investors, may they be professionals or not, are interested in this market.

 ### Problem Statement
 _(approx. 1 paragraph)_